guidemetothemoon/learning-resources/README.md

-# Learning Resources
+# Certification Resources

-This repository contains learning material and recommendations both related to certifications I've acquired myself or reosurces that have proved being useful in my tech journey.
+This repository contains preparation material and additional learning resources and recommendations that I have used, referenced and/or created myself when preparing for the different exams.

+More information will be added here soon.